bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module1-web-application-development-with-flask/README.md

   API](https://developer.twitter.com/en/apply-for-access) and
   [Basilica](https://www.basilica.ai/), as we will use both APIs in our application to get more and real data!

+  Reproduced Ben's lecture and Aaron's TwitOff.
+Signed up for APIs.

 ## Resources and Stretch Goals